input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

   - Read rights on the `Database` folder (specified by the `--database-path` setting of the **Cardano node**)
   - Read and write rights on the `Inter Process Communication` file (typically defined by the `CARDANO_NODE_SOCKET_PATH` environment variable used to launch the **Cardano node**)

-- Install a recent version of [`cardano-cli`](https://github.com/IntersectMBO/cardano-node/releases/tag/8.9.1) (version 8.9.1+).
+- Install a recent version of [`cardano-cli`](https://github.com/IntersectMBO/cardano-node/releases/tag/8.9.1) (version 8.9.1+)

-- Install a correctly configured Rust toolchain (latest stable version).
-You can follow the instructions provided [here](https://www.rust-lang.org/learn/get-started).
+- Install a correctly configured Rust toolchain (latest stable version); you can follow the instructions provided [here](https://www.rust-lang.org/learn/get-started)

-- Install Build Tools `build-essential` and `m4`.
-For example, on Ubuntu/Debian/Mint, run `sudo apt install build-essential m4`.
+- Install build tools `build-essential` and `m4`; for example, on Ubuntu/Debian/Mint, run `sudo apt install build-essential m4`

-- Install OpenSSL development libraries.
-For example, on Ubuntu/Debian/Mint, run `apt install libssl-dev`.
+- Install OpenSSL development libraries; for example, on Ubuntu/Debian/Mint, run `apt install libssl-dev`

-- Install a recent version of `jq` (version 1.6+).
-You can install it by running `apt install jq`.
+- Install a recent version of `jq` (version 1.6+) by running `apt install jq`

 - Only for the **production** deployment, install a recent version of [`squid-cache`](http://www.squid-cache.org/) (version 6.9+).